andreaskaris/selinux-training/files/steps/10/description.md

-# Permanently changing file labels
+# Restoring default SELinux labels

-1. If you want to permanently change file labels, meaning that they survive beyond a relabel action, you need to use the `semanage` tool.
-You will see that the fcontext database is quite large, with thousands of entries.
-   Go ahead and list the label database now with:

-     semanage fcontext -l | wc -l
-     semanage fcontext -l | less

-2. Create file /test/b/c:

-     mkdir -p /test/b
+1. Temporary changes to file labels persist across reboots.
+However, they to not survive an SELinux relabel.
+   Let's go ahead and tell the OS that we want to relabel the entire file system upon reboot:

-     touch /test/b/c
+     touch /.autorelabel

-3. Let's pretend that we want to give our custom `/test` directory the same labels as `/etc`.
-Go ahead and search for `/etc` in the fcontect database:

-     semanage fcontext -l | grep '/etc' | grep etc_t

-4. Now add a new entry to the database for `/test(/.*)?`.
-This means /test, /test/, or anything below /test/:

-     semanage fcontext -a -t etc_t  '/test(/.*)?'

-5. Use `restorecon` to relabel all files and directories under /test:
+   NOTE: You could also use command `fixfiles -F onboot` which is a wrapper around the aforementioned action.

+2. Reboot the system now.
+The system will relabel all files, so it can take a while for it to come back online.

+     reboot

+3. Once the system is back up, inspect directory /test.
+The labels should be changed back to the default:

+     ls -alZ /test

+4. It is also possible to restore file labels for specific files, or recursively for directories.
+First, let's add the tmp_t label again:

+     chcon -R -t tmp_t /test

+5. Inspect the current SELinux labels:

+     ls -alZ /test

+6. Now, use the `restorecon` command to restore the default file labels:

-     restorecon -Rv /test
+     restorecon -v -R /test

+7. Inspect the current SELinux labels:

+     ls -alZ /test